-The photocatalytic system capable of precisely regulating oxygen vacancies (OVs) concentration which could help illuminate the effect of OVs concentration on N2 fixation activity are still scarce.
-Here, we demonstrate that the excessive OVs in TiO2, while increasing the adsorption activation capacity of N2 molecules, exhibits disappointing activity due to a decrease in charge separation efficiency.
-With the optimized OVs concentration, TiO2 can increase the charge separation efficiency by 3 times and hold a significant activation towards N2 molecules.
-The normalized N2 photofixation rate is 324.86 μmol•h-1•g-1 (full spectrum) and the corresponding apparent quantum yield (AQY) under 365 nm reaches 1.1%, which are at a relatively high level among the literature report.
-The origin of this excellent activity is clearly attribute to the OV defect structures, which coordinates the charge separation efficiency and the dissociative adsorption capacity of N2.
-This work establishes the relationship between OVs concentration and activity, and helps to construct a highly efficient nitrogen-fixing photocatalyst by optimizing the OVs concentration.
+Photocatalytic systems capable of precisely regulating oxygen vacancy (OV) concentrations, which could help illuminate the effects of the OV concentration on N2 fixation activity, are still scarce.
+Here, we demonstrate that excessive OVs in TiO2, while increasing the adsorption activation capacity of N2 molecules, exhibit disappointing activity due to a decrease in charge separation efficiency.
+With optimized OV concentration, TiO2 can increase the charge separation efficiency 3-fold and show significant activation towards N2 molecules.
+The normalized N2 photofixation rate is 324.86 μmol h−1 g−1 (full spectrum) and the corresponding apparent quantum yield (AQY) under 365 nm illumination reaches 1.1%, which are relatively high levels compared to reports in the literature.
+The origin of this excellent activity is clearly attributable to the OV defect structures, which coordinate the charge separation efficiency and the dissociative adsorption capacity of N2.
+This work establishes the relationship between OV concentration and activity, and helps to construct a highly efficient nitrogen-fixing photocatalyst by optimizing the OV concentration.